MrrZed0/Random-Music-Video-From-Folder-Streamer.bot/README.md

 **Pick Random Music/Video File From Folder For Streamer.bot**

 Add the code to your alerts so it can pick a random song file, or have it choose a random video from a folder for the be right back scene.
+It will also set the delay for the amount of time the video or music plays

 [Streamer.Bot Download](https://streamer.bot/)